lipshutzlab/labwebsite/_pages/research.md

 ---

 <p>
 We are broadly interested in understanding how large populations of neurons coordinate to efficiently and robustly process information and how this processing is shaped by learning and adaptation.
-To gain insights, we develop algorithmic frameworks that link computational objectives to processes such as neural dynamics, gain modulation and synaptic plasticity.
+To gain insights, we develop algorithmic frameworks that link computational objectives to circuit mechanisms such as neural dynamics, gain modulation and synaptic plasticity.
 <!-- For an overview of the normative approach, see this excellent <a href="https://www.youtube.com/watch?v=rP3znbxmyRg">tutorial</a> by Anne Hermundstad. <br><br> -->
 Some of our recent efforts are described below.
 </p>